devs-from-matrix/hexagonal-spring-boot-java/README.md

 The keywords of the app-generators are the following

-- `packageName` - to rename the package names
+- `packagename` - to rename the package names
 - `artifactName` - to rename the artifact id
 - `Example` - to rename class, variables